10 Effortless Micro Habits That Will Transform How You Look & Feel

 This simple balance challenge engages your core, improves coordination, and strengthens stabilizer muscles, all without adding extra time to your routine.
 It’s an easy way to train your body to be more agile while doing something you already do every day.

-For best results, alternate legs—one in the morning and the other in the evening—to ensure equal balance training.
+Hopefully you’ll be brushing your teeth anyway, so you have a built in reminder, and this won’t take up any more of your time.
+For best results, alternate legs.
+Stand on one in the morning and the other in the evening to ensure equal balance training.

 A man standing on one leg.

-8. Replace Unhealthy Snacks With Fruits & Vegetables By Leaving Them In Plain Sight
+8. Replace Unhealthy Snacks By Leaving Fruits & Vegetables In Plain Sight

 We tend to eat what we see first.
 If junk food is easy to grab, that’s what we’ll reach for.
 Instead, leave a bowl of fruit on the counter and keep pre-cut veggies like cucumbers, bell peppers, and carrots at eye level in the fridge.